List of Hollyoaks characters introduced in 2017: Imran Maalik

 Kameela soon visits the Maaliks again for lunch.
 At this point, Imran and Brooke are already an item, and have arranged to see each other for lunch, but unfortunately for Imran the lunch with Kameela has clashed with his and Brooke's meeting, so as a compromise Brooke joins the family.
 Kameela is indifferent to the fact that Imran has a girlfriend, and lays into Sami for setting James up for murder, before she sees Brooke writing in her diary during lunch and wrongly accusing her of copying the conversation word for word.
 Imran immediately jumps to Brooke's defense, saying Kameela is the worst when it comes to judgement, and Misbah tells Imran to stop throwing tantrums.
 Brooke runs out in the heat of the argument, despite protests from Imran.
 As Kameela leaves and berates Misbah for her family being such a shambles, Imran is trying to talk Brooke round, before telling Misbah that she ruined his relationship with Brooke.
 Yasmine breaks up the argument between Misbah and Imran, and before he can hit anyone, he slams his fist onto the table in anger, which Sami later sees and decides that Imran should be checked in hospital.
 However, after the check up, it is found out that there are traces of drugs in Imran's system, which makes Yasmine panic, and Misbah as well since she is covering for Yasmine, having just been suspended from her job for wrongly administering drugs.
 The following day the truth comes out when Imran is practicing boxing as a means of dealing with his anger, when Imran sees a pack of pills fall out of Yasmine's handbag.
 He quickly realises that Yasmine was drugging him the whole time, and angrily punches Yasmine in the stomach with a boxing glove, causing a massive bruise, which she is forced to keep quiet about by Imran otherwise he will hurt her again.
+When Storm Belinda hit the village, Imran wanted to go and check on Brooke, but Misbah wanted him safe due to the storm, and Imran accused Misbah of punishing him and prioritizing Yasmine over him before punching her.

+Following the death of Tegan Lomax, Ste Hay blamed Misbah for her death as she had made an error caused by injuries sustained from being attacked by Imran.
+Late at night, Imran caught Ste at his food truck by himself and viciously attacked him, with the food truck catching alight.
+Imran decided to seek help for his anger and was checked into a clinic.
+He was discharged in January 2019 and testified in Buster's trial for sexually abusing Ollie and Brody Hudson, revealing that Buster had acted inappropriately on the Barcelona trip.